NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

   - MS
   - CMPA
 title: Perioperative Nursing
-description: This page is lifted from Sir V's handout on Perioperative Nursing.
-He has a lot more to say than what is on the presentation, so don't expect this to be completely comprehensive in terms of content.
-This can be used as a content outline for further review.
-However, I did attempt to supplement information when possible to provide more context.
+description: Perioperative nursing is the identification of the physiological, psychological, social and spiritual needs of the client and the formulation of an individualized plan of care before, during, and after surgery.
+This page is lifted from Sir V's discussions on Perioperative Nursing.
 date: 2024-10-16
 ---
 Updated on Oct.
 16, 2024, expanding on Preoperative Medications, [[#Sedation]], [[#Hemostasis]], [[#Postoperative Discomforts]], and [[#Postoperative Complications]]